 What the Mamie Martin Fund does…

-The Mamie Martin Fund supports the secondary education of girls in schools run by the Synod of Livingstonia in Northern Malawi.
+The Mamie Martin Fund supports the secondary education of girls in schools in Northern Malawi.

-Fees raised by supporters of the Fund are used to provide school fees for girls who have gained a place at a Synod school, but who cannot afford the fees.
+Fees raised by supporters of the Fund are used to provide school fees for girls who have gained a place at a CCAP Synod of Livingstonia school, but who cannot afford the fees.
+From 2018 the Fund also supports girls at Mchengautuba Day Secondary School in Mzuzu by paying their fees directly to the school.

-Currently, the school fees for each girl cost approximately £300 each year.
+Currently, the school fees for each girl at a Synod boarding school cost approximately £300 each year.
 The fees primarily cover tuition, boarding and textbook fees, but also contribute towards some uniform, travel, medical and exam costs.
+The fees at Mchengautuba are lower, £50.00 each year. because it is a Government day school.

 In 2018/19, the Mamie Martin Fund has committed to supporting 89 girls: